tambej29/SQL/Olist E-commerce EDA/README.md

 # Project Objective:

-The main aim of this project is to perform a full-scale analysis using SQL for data cleaning and exploratory data analysis (EDA) on a Brazilian E-commerce Dataset.
-A BI tool will be used to create an interactive dashboard to visualize insights.
+Perform a comprehensive analysis of a Brazilian e-commerce dataset using SQL for data cleaning and exploratory data analysis (EDA).
+Create an interactive dashboard using a business intelligence (BI) tool to visualize insights.

 # Project Scope: